US citizens returning from overseas say they are waiting hours for coronavirus screening at airports - Local News 8

 Three taken to the hospital after screenings at JFK

-Another traveler at JFK, Nick Carlin, also told CNN passengers were told to share pens.
-He said there was no hand sanitizer at JFK.
+Another traveler, Nick Carlin, expressed concern passengers were told to share pens, and there was no hand sanitizer at JFK, he said.

-“It definitely was a little scattered and disorganized,” said Chris Nadolne, a passenger who arrived to JFK said.
-“I can see how people would start to get frustrated as the line got longer … no bathrooms nearby and no antibacterial around for people to use — unlike in the UK and Paris where it is everywhere.”
+“It definitely was a little scattered and disorganized,” said Chris Nadolne, a passenger who arrived to JFK.
+“I can see how people would start to get frustrated as the line got longer. … No bathrooms nearby and no antibacterial around for people to use — unlike in the UK and Paris where it is everywhere.”

-At least three passengers who underwent screenings at JFK International were sent to hospitals because of their symptoms, a source with knowledge of the CDC coronavirus screenings at JFK told CNN.
+At least three passengers who underwent screenings at JFK were sent to hospitals because of their symptoms, a source with knowledge of the JFK screenings said.

-Frank Russo, the Port Director for Customs and Border Control at JFK said the average wait time for a health screening has been two hours.
-He says there are more than 50 emergency medical technicians on-duty supplementing the staff from the US Centers from Disease Control and Prevention.
+The average wait time for a health screening has been two hours, said Frank Russo, the JFK port director for US Customs and Border Control.
+There are more than 50 emergency medical technicians on duty supplementing CDC staff, he said.

-CNN relayed to him what the passengers said about a lack of hand sanitizer.

-He said that the terminals do have hand sanitizer and officers were instructing people on how to find it.
-He added that he has asked the Port Authority of New York and New Jersey — which operates the airport — to install more dispensers in the areas where passengers are waiting.
+Asked about passengers’ complaints of the airport lacking hand sanitizer, he said the terminals have hand sanitizer and officers are instructing people how to find it.
+He has asked the Port Authority of New York and New Jersey — which operates the airport — to install more dispensers in the areas where passengers are waiting, he said.

 Passengers were intermingling while waiting in lines

-Upon landing at Dallas/Fort Worth International Airport, Kimberly Harris told CNN she witnessed passengers who were in line for CDC screening for the coronavirus skip the line and join other international passengers who did not need to be screened.

-Harris returned from Johannesburg, South Africa, by way of a connecting flight through London.
+Upon landing at Dallas/Fort Worth International Airport, Kimberly Harris witnessed passengers who were in line for CDC screening skip the queue and join international passengers who did not need to be screened, she said.
+Harris returned from Johannesburg, South Africa, via London.

-She says as she waited in customs she watched the line grow and wrap around the entire floor.

 “(They were) right next to us,” he says.
 “We were crowded and there for hours.”